react-native-elements/react-native-elements/default_installation.md

 ## Step 1: Install react-native-vector-icons

-If you already have intalled **react-native-vector-icon** as a dependency for your project you can skip this step.
+If you already have installed **react-native-vector-icon** as a dependency for your project you can skip this step.
 Otherwise run the following command:

 `npm i react-native-vector-icons --save && react-native link react-native-vector-icons`